Carucate: England

-The carucate was named for the carruca heavy plough that began to appear in England in the late 9th century, it may have been introduced during the Viking invasions of England.
+The carucate was named for the carruca heavy plough that began to appear in England in the late 9th century, which may have been introduced during the Viking invasions of England.
 It was also known as a ploughland or plough (plōgesland, "plough's land") in the Danelaw and usually, but not always, excluded the land's suitability for winter vegetables and desirability to remain fallow in crop rotation.
 The tax levied on each carucate came to be known as "carucage".
 Though a carucate might nominally be regarded as an area of 120 acres (49 hectares), and can usefully be equated to certain definitions of the hide, its variation over time and depending on soil and fertility makes its actual figure wildly variable.
 The Danelaw carucates were subdivided into eighths: oxgangs or bovates based on the area a yoked pair of oxen could till in a year.
 In the rest of England, the land was reckoned in hides which were divided into four yardlands, later known as virgates.

 Scotland

 A ploughgate was the Scottish equivalent in the south and east of the country.
 Even more so than in England, the variable land quality in Scotland led to ploughgates of varying sizes, although the area was notionally understood as 100 Scots acres.
-Many sources say that four ploughgates made up a daugh, but in other places it would have appeared to have been the equivalent of one daugh exactly.
+Many sources say that four ploughgates made up a daugh; in other places, it appears to have been one daugh exactly.
 As in the Danelaw, ploughgates were subdivided into oxgangs, again usually by eighths.